 You can use the web GUI to create, modify, and remove replication jobs easily.
-Additionally, the command-line interface (CLI) tool pvesr can be used to do this.
+Additionally, the commandline interface (CLI) tool press can be used to do this.

 You can find the replication panel on all levels (datacenter, node, virtual guest) in the web GUI.
 They differ in which jobs get shown: all, node- or guest-specific jobs.